ReisPires/IJCNN21-why-ignore-content/README.md

 The code execution will take some time, and it will create three folders: (1) _embeddings_, where all embeddings created during parameter optimization (_embeddings/grid search_), as well as the final embeddings (_embeddings/final_experiment_), will be stored; (2) _jsons_, having .json files with the results and best parameters; and (3) _logs_, with logs of the experiment.

 ### 4. Build content matrices
-All evaluation tasks uses the content of the items in a way or another.
+All evaluation tasks use the content of the items.
 Because of that, you'll have to create sparse matrices containing the tags or categories of the items, according to the dataset.
 This can be done with `python3 create_content_matrices.py`

 ### 5. Build similarity tables
 After creating the embeddings for Last.FM and MovieLens datasets, you can generate similarity tables for different artists and movies with `python3 similarity_tables.py`